rust-lang/rfcs/text/0000-make-cargo-install-extensible.md

 ## Reference-level explanation

-This is the technical portion of the RFC.
-Explain the design in sufficient detail that:

 ### Interaction with other features

 This feature is quite similar to the existing extension functionality of `build.rs`, and `cargo` can be implemented using the same mechanism.